arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Examples.md

 --------------

-Starting with Version 2.1 of ArangoDB, the *arangodump* tool also supports sharding.
-Simply point it to one of the coordinators and it will behave exactly as described above, working on sharded collections in the cluster.
+Starting with Version 2.1 of ArangoDB, the *arangodump* tool also supports sharding and can be used to backup data from a Cluster.
+Simply point it to one of the _Coordinators_ and it will behave exactly as described above, working on sharded collections in the Cluster.

 Please see the [Limitations](Limitations.md).